Using these junk removal marketing strategies, we’ve helped junk removal businesses generate over $70,000 per month from

 Most junk removal businesses will utilize a local SEO campaign.
 Unlike traditional SEO, local SEO campaigns mainly focus on geo-targeted keywords.
 Keywords such as “[insert local town] junk removal” or “[insert local town] garage cleanouts” are common in local campaigns.

-If you haven’t evaluated your current website, there is no better time than right now!
-Consult with one of our SEO experts or try our free website performance tool to get some actionable opportunities you can implement today.
+If you haven’t evaluated your current website, there is no better time than now!
+Consult with one of our SEO experts or try our free website performance tool to get actionable opportunities you can implement today.

 Local SEO tips to boost your traffic